gws8820/DevoChat/README.md

 *English | [한국어](README.ko.md)*

 ### Unified AI Chat Platform
-DevoChat is a web application that allows you to use various AI models and MCP (Model Context Protocol) servers through a single interface.
+DevoChat is a web application that allows you to use various multimodal AI models and MCP (Model Context Protocol) servers through a single interface.
 Check out the [live demo](https://devochat.com).

 ## Key Features